bhauman/bhauman.github.com/_posts/2015-06-09-straightforward-live-functional-javascript-building-the-yome-widget.md

 But in order to write a program we have to compute, right?
 Where does that leave us?

-If we are ruthlessly reductive and eschew all mutable local state, and side effects, it leaves us with the pure function:
+If we are ruthlessly reductive and eschew all mutable local state and side effects, it leaves us with the pure function:

 > `view = F(state)`